+Permanent Establishment:

-- Permanent Establishment: Income or gains derived by a company resident in Malta are exempt from Maltese taxation if attributable to a permanent establishment situated outside of Malta.
+Income or gains derived by a company resident in Malta are exempt from Maltese taxation if attributable to a permanent establishment situated outside of Malta.
 The exemption covers income from ongoing operations and gain from a sale of the assets of the permanent establishment.
 For purposes of the exemption, "profits or gains" shall be calculated as if the permanent establishment is an independent enterprise operating in similar conditions and at arm's length.
-410 - Intellectual Property: Royalties, advances, and similar income derived from patents, copyrights, or trademarks are exempt from tax in Malta.
-Profits from exempt income remain exempt at the level of shareholders when distributed by way of a dividend.
-The exemption continues as dividends are distributed through a chain of shareholders.
+532